querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 * [Mixins Better For Performance](http://csswizardry.com/2016/02/mixins-better-for-performance/) by Harry Roberts
 * [Why You Should Avoid Sass @extend](https://www.sitepoint.com/avoid-sass-extend/) by Kitty Giraudel

+{% aside opinion %}
+There *are* places where extends come in handy.
+For example, if you have [a component that borrows styles from lots of other places](https://github.com/querkmachine/felafel/blob/master/src/scss/components/_prose.scss), but for the most part, mixins are the better option.
+{% endaside %}

 ## Logical properties and values
 Some recent Felinesoft projects have started to utilise [Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties), a newer addition to the CSS specification that replaces *physical* keywords (literally, words that reference physical properties: width, height, up, down, left and right) with *logical* keywords, which can automatically adapt to different languages and localities.